steveluper/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

     ```bash
     cd ~/blackbelt-aks-hackfest/app/web

-    npm install && npm run localmachine
+    npm install && npm run localmachine &
     ```
 3. Test the web front-end

-    The jumpbox has an external DNS name and port 8080 is open.
-You can browse your running app with a link such as: http://jump-vm-csc4f653357f-q72zm5c4ggcza.eastus.cloudapp.azure.com:8080
+    The jumpbox has an external DNS name and port **8080** is not open by default.
+Edit the **allow-app-endpoints** NSG to allow traffic on port **8080** instead of **3000-3010** You can browse your running app with a link such as: http://jump-vm-csc4f653357f-q72zm5c4ggcza.eastus.cloudapp.azure.com:8080

     You can also test from a new terminal session in the jumpbox
     ```bash